List of American Girl characters: Z Yang

 Z Yang is an aspiring film maker and photographer, specializing in stop-motion pictures.
 Z is the first Korean American character made by American Girl, released in April 2017.
+Z story has her coming from Seattle, WA with a hobby of video and film making, more specifically stop motion videos.
+Z has a little spotted dog as well as a scooter, a camera, and other photography accessories.

 The doll is accompanied by a chapter book series.
-She was discontinued at the end of 2018, along with Tenney Grant, Logan Everett, and Girl of the Year 2017 Gabriela McBride.
+Z was discontinued at the end of 2018, along with Tenney Grant, Logan Everett, and Girl of the Year 2017 Gabriela McBride.

 Girl of the Year dolls

 Starting in 2001, American Girl began producing a "Girl of the Year" doll that was exclusive to that year.
 Lindsey was on sale from 2001 to mid-2002 but a 2002 doll was not produced due to lack of sales.
 Then Kailey was on sale from 2003-mid-2004.
 After that they were exclusively produced and on sale only during the year of their origination.
 The Girl of the Year is available until December 31, or until supplies last.
 Lindsey Bergman and Kailey Hopkins were Girl of the Year for two years – the rest, starting from 2005 by Marisol Luna, were each Girl of the Year for only one year.
 However, starting in 2017 with Gabriela McBride the company went back to the practice of having the Girl of the Years available for two years rather than just one.
 Starting in 2009 and continuing in 2012 until 2016, the Girl of the Year dolls were accompanied by films to tie in with their release.
 No Girl of the Year since Lea Clark in 2016 has had a movie, indicating the abandonment of modern American Girl film adaptions.
 From Kanani in 2011 to Lea in 2016, every character had an additional mobile app.